 Mopeds offer many individuals an affordable way to get around.
 However, it is imperative for individuals in Kentucky to understand the laws that apply to operating a moped.
 Here, we want to discuss the most pertinent moped laws that you need to be aware of in order to remain legal and safe on the roadway.

-Any person applying for a first-time moped license that does not already have a motorcycle or traditional driver’s license will have to complete a driver’s license application.
+Any person applying for a first-time moped license who does not already have a motorcycle or traditional driver’s license will have to complete a driver’s license application.
 They will be required to complete a general knowledge and vision test, but not a skills test.
 Upon successful completion of the required tests, a moped license will be issued.

 If a person already has another valid form of operator’s license, they do not have to apply for a moped license.
 This includes a Class D, M, or CDL.